Author: aka "Jake"

 Supper dishes scraped, rinsed, and stacked in the dishwasher, Scully dried her hands, hung the towel, and turned out the lights, all but the one above the stove, which she left burning as a nightlight.
 The sweet fragrance of autumn phlox drifted in through the open windows.
 The weather was warm for an evening this late in September.
 Summers seemed to hang on longer than when she was a child.

-She found Mulder in the living room, stretched out on his back on the couch, Katie asleep on his chest.
+She found Mulder in the living room, stretched out on his back on the couch, Katie sprawled across his chest fast asleep.
 Mulder looked relaxed in faded t-shirt and jeans.
 His feet were bare.
 Katie was dressed for bed in a sleeveless, cotton summer nightgown.
 The book they’d been reading was stacked atop Katie’s other favorites on the coffee table.
 Mulder gently stroked their daughter’s hair.
 Scully wanted to hold time still.
 This was her heart’s desire at this point in life.
 No dangerous conspiracies, no malice or tribulations.
 Just her husband and her daughter, right here with her, safe in their own home.

 “You going to take her up or you want me to?” she asked, keeping her voice low though it wasn’t necessary.
 Katie could sleep through a 21-gun salute.